Summer Programs FAQs Health, Safety, and Travel FAQs

-What is the status of fall study abroad?
+What is the status of study abroad for Fall 2023?

 No, you will not be able to register for fall semester courses on campus because you are committed to study abroad.
 You will follow instructions from your program directors or host institutions regarding your fall registration when it is time to do so.